htcondor/htcondor/docs/version-history/development-release-series-91.rst

 - HTCondor version 9.1.1 not yet released.

+- GSI is no longer in the list of default authentication methods.
+  To use GSI, you must enable it by setting one or more of the ``SEC_<access-level>_AUTHENTICATION_METHODS`` configuration parameters.
+  :jira:`518`

 New Features:

 - The semantics of undefined user job policy expressions has changed.
 A